 This part was shot with a Nokia cellphone which shoots dark in the afternoon.
 This segment was shot by a girl at the scene who can be heard screaming, “Oh my God!
 Oh my God!
 Someone call the Civil Defense!” in Arabic.
 People are saying that the video is fake because his friends would not shoot him diving, but the girl filming is just some girl who was there filming the divers.
 Lots of people film them with cellphones when they dive.

 This actually is not the original video from Lebanon.
 In Lebanon, there were two videos, the first one of the diving accident.
 It’s apparently two different videos spliced together.
 This one started going around Lebanon later in the day after the accident.
 The second video reportedly was shot in the hospital and started going around later.
 In the original Lebanese video, there is no fade out after he hits, for one thing.
-The original video from Lebanon is not currently available, but we may be able to get it soon.
+The original video from Lebanon is not currently available.

 As you can see in the hospital footage, they have him intubated, which is an excellent idea.
 However, he is not on a ventilator, nor are there any signs of monitoring equipment such a pulse oximeter.
 Also they did not put him in C-Spine precautions (C-collar, backboard, strapped down).

 The physician is focusing on holding his face together, possibly in order to protect the airway.
-Critics are saying that the doctor is “playing” with the face, and no doctor would even do that, but I don’t think is playing with it.
+Critics are saying that the doctor is “playing” with the face and no doctor would do that, but I don’t think is playing with it.
 I think he’s trying to fix it.

 Medical personnel in the US were saying the video is fake because apparently he is not receiving proper medical care.
 Keep in mind that this is Lebanon.
 He is getting reasonable medical care, but I think it is safe to say he is not receiving the best of medical care.